vegaprotocol/networks/README.md

 Detailed API docs are available [here](https://docs.fairground.vega.xyz/).

-## Ethereum Event Queue
+## Ethereum Event Forwarder

 The Vega blockchain implements a bridge to Ethereum, where collateral assets are stored in a smart contract.
-In order to keep the Vega network in sync with events on Ethereum it is necessary to run the Event Queue application alongside your validator.
+In order to keep the Vega network in sync with events on Ethereum it is necessary to run the `ethereum-event-forwarder` application alongside your validator.
 The Event Queue is a relatively simple Node.js application, and it is available at the following public repository:

 - [vegaprotocol/ethereum-event-forwarder](https://github.com/vegaprotocol/ethereum-event-forwarder)